CameronWhiteCS/Vagabond/README.md

 * Multiple profiles per account
 * Interoperability with Mastodon, the largest ActivityPub instance

-## Automatic Deployment - Ubuntu
+## Automatic Deployment and Updates - Ubuntu

-Vagabond comes with a number of useful scripts for automating project deployment and updates for Ubuntu.
-You can find these inside of the root directory of the repository.
+Vagabond comes with a number of scripts for automating project deployment and updates for Ubuntu.
+You can find these inside of the scripts folder.

-## Deployment Instructions - Other Operating Systems

-TODO
+These scripts may work on other Debian-based deistributions, but use them at your own risk.